lightbend/config/HOCON.md

 might wish to support both the SI power of ten units and the IEC power of two units.
 But until an implementation needs that, no such thing is documented here.)

+### Config object merging and file merging

+It may be useful to offer a method to merge two objects.
+If such a method is provided, it should work as if the two objects were duplicate values for the same key in the same file.
+(See the section earlier on duplicate key handling.)

+As with duplicate keys, an intermediate non-object value "hides" earlier object values.
+So say you merge three objects in this
+order:

+ - `{ a : { x : 1 } }`  (first priority)
+ - `{ a : 42 }` (fallback)
+ - `{ a : { y : 2 } }` (another fallback)

+The result would be `{ a : { x : 1 } }`.
+The two objects are not
+merged because they are not "adjacent"; the merging is done in pairs, and when `42` is paired with `{ y : 2 }`, `42` simply wins and loses all information about what it overrode.

+But if you re-ordered like this:

+ - `{ a : { x : 1 } }`  (first priority)
+ - `{ a : { y : 2 } }` (fallback)
+ - `{ a : 42 }` (another fallback)

+Now the result would be `{ a : { x : 1, y : 2 } }` because the two
+objects are adjacent.

+This rule for merging objects loaded from different files is _exactly_ the same behavior as for merging duplicate fields in the same file.
+All merging works the same way.

+Needless to say, normally it's well-defined whether a config setting is supposed to be a number or an object.
+This kind of weird pathology where the two are mixed should not be happening.

+The one place where it matters, though, is that it allows you to "clear" an object and start over by setting it to null and then setting it back to a new object.
+So this behavior gives people a way to get rid of default fallback values they don't want.

 ### Java properties mapping